LucasM1205/EasyCook/README.md

 - **Favorites Management**: Users can mark recipes as favorites and manage their favorite recipes.
 - **Recipe Suggestions**: Users can suggest new recipes to be added to the application.
 - **Comments**: Users can add comments to recipes.
-- **Ingredient Management**: Manage and link ingredients to recipes.
+- **Ingredient Management**: Manage and link ingredients to recipes in the backend.
 - **Recipe Categorization**: Recipes are categorized by difficulty and visualized accordingly.

 ### Technologies